sheisc/COMP9024/DynamicProgramming/Coins/README.md

 | <img src="images/Coins_0000.png" width="60%" height="60%"> |

-The only 0-cent coin is introduced to explain the column 0 in the above table.
+The 0-cent coin is introduced solely as a catalyst to explain the column labeled '0' in the table above.

 |Only one 0-cent coin|
 |:-------------|
 | <img src="diagrams/0.jpg" width="10%" height="10%"> |